soumildatta/RemoteCabinet/README.md

 # RemoteCabinet

-A DropBox/OneDrive like shared filesystem for local machines
+RemoteCabinet is a DropBox/OneDrive like shared filesystem for machines on the same network.
+This implementation works using the TCP/IP protocol.